adarsh-yadav1/Niyantrak/docs/dashboard.md

 # Dashboard

-The dashboard is built with Django, with templates under `dashboard/templates/dashboard/` (or `traffic_web/`, depending on which app name is current — see [Architecture](architecture.md#project-structure)) and styling in `dashboard/static/dashboard/style.css`.
-Core ML/business logic for the dashboard lives in `dashboard/services/ml_engine.py` and `dashboard/services/feedback_store.py`.
+The dashboard is built with Django: the `traffic_web/` package holds the project-level settings, URLs, and WSGI/ASGI entry points, while the `dashboard/` app holds the actual page.
+Templates live under `dashboard/templates/dashboard/`, styling in `dashboard/static/dashboard/style.css`, and the core ML/business logic for the dashboard lives in `dashboard/services/ml_engine.py` and `dashboard/services/feedback_store.py`.

 ## What the Dashboard Shows